BrunoTeixeira1996/BrunoTeixeira1996.github.io/content/posts/2025-08-05-Frontend-Lies-Backend-Spies.md

 The flow is quite straightforward.
 An infected user with the Mythic agent on their machine sends a request to Server 1 using a specific path and a particular User-Agent.
 Server 1 receives the request, and Nginx checks that it is coming from the Mythic agent, so it redirects the request to Server 2.
 Server 2 then receives the request, Nginx verifies it again as coming from the Mythic agent, and redirects it to the HTTP profile that is in listening mode inside the Mythic Docker container.

->[!NOTE]
->The specific path is crucial for identifying the real traffic used by the Mythic agent.
-The User-Agent is also important because it allows us to ignore any traffic that does not have the specific User-Agent.
+- The specific path is crucial for identifying the real traffic used by the Mythic agent.

+- The User-Agent is also important because it allows us to ignore any traffic that does not have the specific User-Agent.

->In this post, I will use a random path just for demonstration purposes, however the idea for the future is to use a more realistic path like https://api.website.com/update and to use a User-Agent that exists but with slight modifications.
+In this post, I will use a random path just for demonstration purposes, however the idea for the future is to use a more realistic path like `https://api.website.com/update` and to use a User-Agent that exists but with slight modifications.

 For example, a manipulated User-Agent that goes unnoticed could be something like `Mozilla/5.0 (Linux; Androidd 10; K) ApplleWeebKit/537.36 (KHTML, like Gecko) Chrome/114.0.0.0 Mobile Safari/537.36` where `Androidd` replaces `Android`, `ApplleWeebKit` replaces `AppleWeebKit`, and `Safari/5371.361` replaces `Safari/537.36`.

 ## Meet Mythic